MCunningham211/UVEC2021/README.md

 2. Install Unity Hub (if you haven't already)
 3. Install VSCode (if you haven't already)
 4. Navigate to the root directory of the project
-5. Open the executable file, and clock the .exe file to play
+5. Open the executable file, and click the .exe file to play

 ## Project Description
 The project Description can be found here: